-What is the Police UK?
-The United Kingdom has separate legal systems organising law enforcement for their own jurisdiction.
-Independent police forces with police officers operate throughout England, Wales, Northern Ireland, and Scotland.
+What is the police in UK and what rules and regulations must they follow?
+The United Kingdom has separate legal systems organising national law enforcement for their own jurisdiction.

 POLICE UK: The British legal system grants certain established powers to police forces.